Bigness of the tangent bundle of a Fano threefold with Picard number two: Conic Bundles with Non-empty Discriminant

 Note that $B_0$ is a quartic surface with one ordinary double point at the center of the blow-up $z\in\PP^3$.
-Let $\Kk$ be the family of rational curves on $X$ which parametrizes the strict transforms $\ell$ of bitangent lines $l$ to $B_0$ on $\PP^3$, and $\breve\Cc$ be the total dual VMRT on $\PP(T_X)$ associated to $\Kk$.
+Let $\Kk$ be the family of rational curves on $X$ which parametrizes the irreducible components of preimages $\ell$ of bitangent lines $l$ to $B_0$ on $\PP^3$, and $\breve\Cc$ be the total dual VMRT on $\PP(T_X)$ associated to $\Kk$.